Byzantine Coins -- reference works including books and auction catalogs

 Roman Gold Coins of the Medieval World, 383-1453 AD, by Harlan J. Berk.
 Hardcover.
 1986.
 368 types of gold coins, all illustrated in B&W photographs and a few enlarged, priced in three grades.

 Coinage and Money in the Byzantine Empire, 1081-1261 by Michael F. Hendy, published by Dumbarton Oaks.
-A monumental early scholarly study, now largely superceded by his "Volume 4" above.
+A monumental early scholarly study, now largely superceded by his "Volume 4" of DO above.
 This book is for very advanced specialists.

 A Private Collection of Palaelogan Coins by Simon Bendall (privately published in an edition of only 250 copies, but essential for study of Palaelogan series).